From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Case Study: Chain of Mass-Spring-Damper System

-Next, we assess the reliability of the uncertainty characterization outlined in Sec.~\ref{sec:unc_quant}.
+\textit{Uncertainty Quantification:} Next, we assess the reliability of the uncertainty characterization outlined in Sec.~\ref{sec:unc_quant}.
 We generate $10^3$ input-output trajectories, each of length $2\cdot 10^3$, and use the GEM algorithm to estimate the system model.
 Following the procedure described in Sec.~\ref{sec:unc_quant}, we compute a confidence ellipsoid $\Theta_\delta$ and estimate $\Pr[\vartheta \in \Theta_\delta]$ empirically.
 Table~\ref{tab:unc_quant} presents the estimated probability that the true system parameters fall within these high-probability credibility regions.
-As described in Sec.~\ref{sec:unc_quant}, we provide an asymptotically correct approach for uncertainty quantification, and our numerical results show that $\Pr[\vartheta\in\Theta_\delta]\approx \delta$ also with finite-samples.
+Our numerical results show that $\Pr[\vartheta\in\Theta_\delta]\approx \delta$ also with finite-samples.